vknowable/validator-resources/monitoring_cosmos.md

 - **soft alert tbd** (when getting close to Rank 100, but tbd for how to codify that)
 - **track tbd** (for watching for trends to ensure sustainable ranking)

+'

-### Cosmos Hub policy
+## Cosmos Hub Alert-Monitor Policy

 ---

-Since we are currently inactive, setting our policy is lower priority and is TBD (to be determined).
+Since the Knowable validator is currently inactive, developing this policy is lower priority and is TBD (to be determined).

-### How can we improve/expand our monitoring?
+## How can we improve?
 - What else are we missing?